UCI-Networking-Group/BehaVR/ARTIFACT-EVALUATION.md

 ```console
 $ cd Data-processing
 ```
-   - Follow the necessary steps for environment setup in README.md to process time series data.
+   - Follow the necessary steps for environment setup in README to process time series data.

 - **BehaVR Adversaries**:
    - This module outlines the necessary steps to design and evaluate BehaVR adversaries, including feature engineering and selection, model training, and evaluation (see Section 4.1.3-5 in the paper).